matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

    given in the `target_user` field in a room of its choosing.
  * `target_user`: An object giving information about the transfer target:
    * `id`: The matrix user ID of the transfer target
-   * `display_name`: The display name of the transfer target.
+   * `display_name`: (Optional) The display name of the transfer target.
-   * `avatar_url`: The avatar URL of the transfer target.
+   * `avatar_url`: (Optional) The avatar URL of the transfer target.
  * `create_call`: If specified, gives the call ID for the transferee's client to use when placing the replacement call.
 Mutually exclusive with `await_call`.
  * `await_call`: If specified, gives the call ID that the transferee's client should wait for.
 Mutually exclusive with `create_call`.
- * `party_id`: The client's party ID for the call that it intends to replace.
+ * `party_id`: The transferor's client's party ID for the call that it intends to replace.

 The display name and avatar URL of the transfer target in the `target_user` field are purely informational and given by the transferor, so should be treated as such for trust purposes.
+They should be omitted if the target has no display name or avatar URL set, respectively.
 It is recommended that the transferor uses the transfer target's global display name and avatar URL, or potentially those from the target room if available, rather than details from a direct message with the transfer target: the display name and avatar URL in the direct message room should be treated as private.